ErwinM/acts_as_tenant/README.md

 **note:** If the current tenant is not set by one of these methods, Acts_as_tenant will be unable to apply the proper scope to your models.
 So make sure you use one of the two methods to tell acts_as_tenant about the current tenant.

-**Requiring tenant to be set**
+**Require tenant to be set always**

-If you want to require the tenant to be set at all times, include ```require_tenant``` in your ApplicationController.
-Acts_as_tenant will then raise an exeception if a query is made without a tenant available.
+If you want to require the tenant to be set at all times, you can configure acts_as_tenant to raise an error when a query is made without a tenant available.
+See below under configuarion options.

 Scoping your models
 -------------------